The Energy Regulation and Markets Review: European Union

-With the Third Energy Package (and the respective amendments and additions brought through the Clean Energy Package) and REMIT,44 this legislation has introduced additional obligations for energy markets, including reporting obligations, transparency requirements, the treatment of certain types of energy or emissions allowances as financial instruments or derivatives, organisational requirements for markets, the introduction of new trading venues, the mandatory use of regulated markets for certain products and a clearing obligation for certain trades.
+With the Third Energy Package, Clean Energy Package and REMIT,36 this legislation has introduced additional obligations for energy markets, including reporting obligations, transparency requirements, the treatment of certain types of energy or emissions allowances as financial instruments or derivatives, organisational requirements for markets, the introduction of new trading venues, the mandatory use of regulated markets for certain products and a clearing obligation for certain trades.

 Two main external factors are likely to direct European Union energy policy in the future: the need to diversify and secure energy supply, and the Paris Agreement (including its implementation through successive conferences of the parties to the United Nations Framework Convention on Climate Change).

 The European Union has already set mandatory targets to increase the share of renewable source energy in the European energy mix, which are in line with the target of the Paris Agreement.
-Following the ratification of the Paris Agreement, the Clean Energy for All Europeans package reinforced by the European Green Deal makes an increased commitment from the European Union and its Member States to decarbonise the economy.
+Following the ratification of the Paris Agreement, the Third Energy Package, and the Clean Energy Package reinforced by the European Green Deal makes an increased commitment from the European Union and its Member States to decarbonise the economy.

 1 Andreas Gunst, Natasha Luther-Jones and Michael Cieslarczyk are partners at DLA Piper International.